MultiSafepay/docs/content/integrations/shopify-deprecated.md

 ## Checkout Configuration

-To send an order request with as much information as possible, we recommend setting up the checkout using as customer contact method the email and if required, adding the phone number in the customer information.
-This can be setup in **Settings** > Checkout page.
+To send an order request with as much information as possible, we recommend setting up the checkout by using the email as the primary customer contact method and, if required, adding the phone number in the customer information.
+This can be set up in Settings > Checkout Page.

 ## Countries